gzrjzcx/VariousTools/README.md

 * Requirement: It is weird that my Mac is not senstive for switching input sources with default shortcut key, in most cases I need to press command + space repeatedly many times, it is worse that the input sources can be switced all alone.
 Therefore I want to use a single key to change input sources.
 My solution is mapping the right_shift to f17, and then change the switching input sources shortcut key to f17 at system preference.
 **Please note that Karabiner support that only press right_shift to change input source, if using combinated key like right_shift + slash, it is also the original right_shift command(i.e. right_shift can also be used as modifier key).**

 * My Settings: It is a extremely powerful tool to remap keys as our aspiration.
 Here only list some rules, and you can explore endless possibilities in this tool.
+My settings profile can be download here:[Karabiner Profile](https://github.com/gzrjzcx/VariousTools/blob/master/AlexSettings.json)
 	* Press right_shift alone produces F17 -> switch input sources.
 	* Press left_shift + tab produces F18 -> switch screen sources.
 	* Press right_command alone produces triggle full screen.